Jamal Khashoggi killing 'meets all criteria for a state crime,' says UN rapporteur | DW | 20.06.2019

 DW: How did you reach the conclusion that there is "credible evidence" that Saudi authorities were involved in Khashoggi's death?

 Agnes Callamard: The first important finding of my inquiry is about the responsibilities of the state of Saudi Arabia.
-Until now the Saudi authorities have insisted that this was not a state-sanctioned crime but two rogue operations.
+Until now the Saudi authorities have insisted that this was not a state-sanctioned crime but a rogue operation.

 What my report shows is that the killing of Mr. Khashoggi meets all the criteria for a state crime.
 It was conducted and done by state officials.
 It used, it relied upon state means and state resources.
 The team that came to Istanbul used a private jet with diplomatic clearance.
 The killing took place in the Saudi consulate.
 The Saudi consul himself took action so that there were no witnesses on the day at the time of the killing.